yuraxdrumz/blog/source/_drafts/Collecting-Docker-Logs-With-Loki.md

     412df8a79e8e        loki:latest         Loki Logging Driver   true
 ```

-### Adding Loki as a Logging Driver
+### Using Loki as a Logging Driver
 We want every container we add to our docker-compose file to send logs to Loki automatically.
-Add the logging section to each container
 #### Docker-compose.yaml
+Add the logging section to each container.
 ```yaml
   logging:
     driver: loki